Kavya-2025-DevOps/1_Linux_Prep/All_above_100.md

 12.How do you create a new user and group in Linux?
 13.What is the purpose of the passwd command?
 14.How do you change file ownership in Linux?
 15.What is the purpose of the chmod command?

-16.Intermediate Linux Questions:
+Intermediate Linux Questions:
 17.What are hard links and soft links?
 18.What is the difference between cron and at?
 19.How do you schedule a cron job?